youanan/frankfusion/_posts/2007-12-19-more-loopy-looism.markdown

     - ColdFusion
     - Gotchas
 ---
-Here's a little thing I was forced to realise after a far too high profile site when slightly wrong (in a far too big way).
+Here's a little thing I was forced to realise after a far too high profile site when slightly wrong (in a far too big way).<!--more-->

 *Looping a query inside a loop of another query changes the way you can refer to the outer-loops current row.* Running the following code demonstrates this: